Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Shower Shape Measurements

+The last effect that might influence the lateral shapes is crosstalk.
+This was studied with a dedicated simulation described in Section~\ref{sec:datasimu}.
+The distributions of $E_{\text{seed}}/E_{\text{7pads}}$ for data and simulation, including or excluding the measured crosstalk, are show in Fig.~\ref{fig:e1oe7_xtalk} for different layers.
+Inclusion of crosstalk in the simulation led to a better agreement with the data in first layers, going up to the fifth to tenth layer depending on the positron energy.
+The impact of crosstalk on $E_{\text{7pads}}/E_{\text{19pads}}$ was found to be negligible.

+This improvement was observed independently of the DWC fiducial cuts.
+Odd layers with more energy and larger transverse shower shape are less sensitive to crosstalk.
+Similarly, the impact of the crosstalk is smaller for layers around the shower maximum.
+In conclusion, even a few-percent crosstalk effect can lead to significant distortions of the lateral shapes.

-In the high pileup environment of the HL-LHC, within which the HGCAL will have to operate, the showers of single electrons or photons will have to be reconstructed against a uniformly-spread background from pileup.
-Therefore, a small transverse size for electromagnetic showers is desirable for good energy measurement and two-shower separation, particularly at high pseudorapidities.
-We define the radial containment of the energy deposition, $R$, by the radius of a cylinder aligned along the shower axis that contain on average 90\% of the energy deposited in the shower.
-In the case of a homogeneous calorimeter, this quantity represents the Moli\`{e}re radius.
-The energy deposited in a cylinder of radius $r$ aligned along the shower axis is evaluated by the quantity $E(r)$ in discrete steps of $r$:
+In the environment of the HL-LHC, in which the HGCAL will operate, the showers of single electrons or photons will have to be reconstructed within a significant, uniformly-spread background from pileup collisions.
+Therefore, a small transverse size for electromagnetic showers is desirable for good energy measurement and two-shower separation, particularly at high pseudo-rapidities.
+The radial containment of the energy deposition, $R$, was defined as the radius of a cylinder aligned along the shower axis that contains on average 90\% of the energy deposited in the shower.
+The energy deposited in a cylinder of radius $r$ aligned along the shower axis, $E(r)$, was evaluated in discrete steps of $r$:

-where $E^{\text{Si}}_i(r)$ is the sum for the i$^{th}$ layer of the energy deposited in Si pads inside a given ring of pads centered on the shower axis.
+where $E^{\text{Si}}_i(r)$ is, for the $i^{\text{th}}$ layer, the sum of the energy deposited in Si pads inside a given ring of pads centered on the shower axis.
 The corresponding discrete steps of $r$ are such that the area of the disc of radius $r$ corresponds to the total area of the pads used to compute $E^{\text{Si}}_i(r)$.
-Here the shower axis is the per-event track trajectory evaluated from the DWCs.
+Here the shower axis is the track trajectory evaluated from the DWCs for each event.
 Figure~\ref{fig:FractionalEnergy_Full} shows, for two positron energies, the statistical mean of $E(r)/E$ over all events, where $E$ is the total measured energy of the calorimeter.
-It can be seen that 90\% of the energy is contained in a cylinder of radius equal to about 3~\cm, which corresponds to the central pad surrounded by two rings of 1.1 cm$^ 2$ pads.
-In order to obtain $\left\langle E(r)/E \right\rangle$ for all values of $r$, we parameterize this quantity with the following function:
+It can be seen that 90\% of the energy is contained in a cylinder with a radius of about 3~\cm, which corresponds to the central pad surrounded by two rings of 1.1 cm$^ 2$ pads.
+In order to obtain $\left\langle E(r)/E \right\rangle$ for all values of $r$, this quantity was parameterized with the following function: